mmaulwurff/precise-crosshair/Readme.md

 * Shows where you shoot;
 * Respects autoaim;
 * Supports custom crosshairs;
-* Respects GZDoom crosshair options*.
+* Respects GZDoom crosshair options*;
+* Options to mirror crosshairs;
+* Options to disable crosshair on slot 1 and when weapon is not ready.

 *Except "Enable Crosshair".
 This option will disable only the standard crosshair.